MATHEMATICS 2 AND EXERCISES

 M. Bramanti, C. D. Pagani, S. Salsa: Analisi Matematica 2, Zanichelli Ed., in particular from Chapter 3 to Chapter 7.

-The knowledge and understanding of the topics of the course will be verified through a written and oral exam.
+The knowledge and understanding of the topics of the course will be verified through a written and oral exam (hopefully face-to-face, if this will not be possible we will organize on-line exams via Microsoft Teams).

 - Written exam: exercises on the main arguments of the course (steady points of multi-variable functions, conservative vector fields, double or triple integrals, power series, differential problems solved owing to Fourier or Laplace transforms).